FAIMS/burial-mounds-web/README.md

 Please refer to https://jekyllrb.com/docs/assets/#sassscss for more information.

 ### Adding additional Javascript
-In the _\_includes/helper_ directory, there is a html file called _additional\_footer.html_, users are recommended to put additional javascript in this file.
+In the _\_includes/helper_ folder, there is a html file called _additional\_footer.html_, users are recommended to put additional javascript in this file.
 If users wish to add _Javascript_ that uses liquid tags then please add the _Javascript_ inside the file, enclosed within _script_ tags.

 For example the Javascript code that uses Google Maps API to generate maps for record for the Burial Mounds website which uses Javascript to get the values of the attributes `record-lat` and `record-lng` for the HTML element `record_map`.
 The values of these element is the latitude and longitude value for that particular Record.